Hotel Chargebacks – A story and how to reduce credit card chargebacks

 The worst case scenario

-Situations like Patty’s happen to can happen to any hotelier, and hotels that have not yet upgraded to EMV and a chip reader have almost no chance of turning around a chargeback.
+Situations like Patty’s happen to can happen to any hotelier, and hotels that have not yet upgraded to EMV payment processing and a chip reader have almost no chance of disputing and turning around chargeback.

 Sadly, Patty’s is not an uncommon story.

-Before EMV, the credit card companies usually sided with the customer over the hotel, even if the hotel knew the customer’s complaint was fraudulent.
+Before EMV payment processing, the credit card companies usually sided with the customer over the hotel, even if the hotel knew the customer’s complaint was fraudulent.
 Bottom line, if the customer says they didn’t use the card, the bank will consider you liable for the chargeback.